 Initial exposure was based on the high values in the sky, placing them as high as possible without clipping.
 An overall exposure based on the camera’s meter would have blown out the sky.
 I find that determining exposure based on the highest values works best for me.
 Once that is done the shadow areas are checked relative to the highlights.

 I find that my camera typically wants to underexposure most average scenes by as much as a full stop, so I check the highlights and the overall histogram carefully after each capture.
 In addition I use spot metering to check specific areas of the image and "place" the values where I want them to be.
-This is an old technique known as the zone system.
+This is the zone system.

 Setting the exposure based on the highlights seems to be to be the best option as clipped highlights and blank white areas are not what I want in my images.
 Second to that is the shadow area exposure which will be rendered in relation to the highlights.
 All that remains then is a quick check of the histogram to determine if the scene falls within the desired range and unimportant areas are not clipped at the bottom of the exposure.
 Losing highlight detail is not an option for me, while losing shadow detail is less important depending on the image but is easily remedied by a second exposure if needed.